mlochbaum/BQN/doc/transpose.md

 Finally, it's worth noting that, as monadic Transpose moves the first axis to the end, it's equivalent to Reorder Axes with a "default" left argument: `(=-1˙)⊸⍉`.

+### Taking diagonals

+When `𝕨` contains an axis index more than once, the corresponding axes of `𝕩` will *all* be sent to that axis of the result.
+This isn't a special case: it follows the same rule that `i⊑𝕨⍉𝕩` is `(𝕨⊏i)⊑𝕩`.
+Only the result shape has to be adjusted for this case: the length along a result axis is the minimum of all the axes of `𝕩` that go into it, because any indices outside this range will be out of bounds along at least one axis.

+A bit abstract.
+This rule is almost always used simply as `0‿0⍉𝕩` to get the main diagonal of a matrix.

+        ⊢ a ← 3‿5⥊'a'+↕15

+        0‿0 ⍉ a

+        ⟨2⟩⊑0‿0⍉a  # Single index into result
+        ⟨2,2⟩⊑a    # is like a doubled index into a

 ## Definitions

 Here we define the two valences of Transpose more precisely.

-An atom right argument to either valence of Transpose is always enclosed to get an array before doing anything else.
+An atom right argument to Transpose or Reorder Axes is always [enclosed](enclose.md) to get an array before doing anything else.

-Monadic transpose is identical to `(=-1˙)⊸⍉`, except that if `𝕩` is a unit it is returned unchanged (after enclosing, if it's an atom) rather than giving an error.
+Monadic Transpose is identical to `(=-1˙)⊸⍉`, except that if `𝕩` is a unit it's returned unchanged (after enclosing, if it's an atom) rather than giving an error.

 In Reorder Axes, `𝕨` is a number or numeric array of rank 1 or less, and `𝕨≤○≠≢𝕩`.
-Define the result rank `r←(=𝕩)-+´¬∊𝕨` to be the right argument rank minus the number of duplicate entries in the left argument.
+Define the result rank `r←(=𝕩)-+´¬∊𝕨` to be the rank of `𝕩` minus the number of duplicate entries in `𝕨`.
 We require `∧´𝕨<r`.
 Bring `𝕨` to full length by appending the missing indices: `𝕨∾↩𝕨(¬∘∊˜/⊢)↕r`.
 Now the result shape is defined to be `⌊´¨𝕨⊔≢𝕩`.
 Element `i⊑z` of the result `z` is element `(𝕨⊏i)⊑𝕩` of the argument.